-These 34 African American scientists have made significant contributions to their respective fields, and greatly deserve their place in history.
+These 34 African American scientists have significantly contributed to their respective fields and greatly deserve their places in history.

 1. Patricia Bath made significant contributions to ophthalmology